zzzzz151/nn-trainer/README.md

 - Windows: ```clang++ -shared -O3 -std=c++20 -march=native -Wunused -Wall -Wextra dataloader.cpp -o dataloader.dll```

 Set parameters in train.py and run train.py

+A trained net can be quantized by setting the parameters in quantize.py and running quantize.py